OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 2. Deploy the canary Deployment resource, which is currently configured with version `2.4.20`, with the new version of `2.4.23`.
 The annotations configure this deployment to receive 25% of the traffic.
 3. The Service and Voyager Ingress resources remain unchanged at this point.

-The nice thing about this second deployment is that there is little down time.
+The nice thing about this second deployment is that there isn't much downtime.
 While the deployment from step 1 is taking place, the old canary deployment is still serving traffic.
 While the deployment for step 2 is taking place, the deployment from step 1 is serving traffic.
 And after step 3, all traffic is being routed according to the assigned percentages.

 ## Summary

-In this post we looked at how Octopus and the Voyager Ingress Controller con be configured to provide canary deployments in Kubernetes.
+In this post, we looked at how Octopus and the Voyager Ingress Controller can be configured to provide canary deployments in Kubernetes.

-By modelling the progression of the canary rollout as environments, we created a solution that could incrementally increase the amount of traffic to a canary version, while providing the possibility of rolling back to a previous state.
+By modeling the progression of the canary rollout as environments, we created a solution that could incrementally increase the amount of traffic to a canary version, while providing the possibility of rolling back to a previous state.